 Which Christmas tree team did you join?
 Are you in favor of Christmas trees in a box or Christmas trees that need fresh water every day?
 I stay Christmas tree neutral with a mix of real and artificial trees.
 Over the years we have flip-flopped on the tree debate, but in the last decade, we have committed to at least one Colorado Christmas Tree tradition.

 Our Christmas tree tradition does not involve any manual labor.
-We do not chop down our own Christmas trees, like the families on the front of the REI or the LL Bean catalogs.
-Our family prefers to drive beyond the city limits to a family-owned tree farm in search of a Colorado Christmas tree.
+We do not chop down trees, like the families on the front of the REI or the LL Bean catalogs.
+No my family prefers to drive beyond the city limits to a family-owned tree farm in search of a Colorado Christmas tree.
+Oaklands Ranch celebrates their 150 year old ranch this year!

 It is a favorite family tradition following Thanksgiving.

-And the weekend of Thanksgiving we make the trek (drive) to the Christmas tree farm.
+Every year, the day after Thanksgviing we make the trek (drive) to the Christmas tree farm.
 Is there anything better than the sweet scent of fresh cut trees?
 I love it so much I always buy a few bundles of boughs to add to

 just about every room in the house.